Build to Sell Roadmap — From Invention to Acquisition

 Phase 2 — Validate the Problem and the Market

 Technology alone is rarely enough.
 A Build to Sell strategy depends on proving that your invention solves a meaningful problem for a clearly identifiable market.
+This phase reduces market risk by demonstrating that a real customer problem exists.

 Phase 3 — Build the Smallest Viable Solution

 The purpose of an MVP is not to build a finished product, but to reduce uncertainty.
 In many successful acquisitions, the acquiring company buys validation, expertise and positioning — not a fully mature business.
+This phase reduces technical risk through prototypes, proof of concept and early validation.

 Phase 4 — Build the Right Team and Company Structure

 As the project grows, questions about ownership, technical leadership and decision-making become increasingly important.
 Many startups encounter serious problems at this stage.
+This phase reduces execution risk by creating a capable team and a scalable company structure.

 Phase 5 — Finance Development Without Losing Control

 Most technology startups require external funding at some stage.
 The challenge is not only raising capital, but doing so without creating a structure that becomes unattractive to future buyers.
+This phase reduces financing risk while preserving future acquisition value.

 Phase 6 — Position the Startup for Acquisition

 A Build to Sell company is designed with a future buyer in mind.
 Strategic positioning, intellectual property, market validation and technical credibility all influence acquisition potential.
+This phase reduces acquisition risk by making the company easier to evaluate, integrate and purchase.

 Not Sure Whether Build to Sell Fits Your Goals?